 Howard seemed visibly upset by the failure of the first borehole, and after some kind words from Boyce went back home to work.

 Drilling continued quickly, but even at 45 meters the soil hadn’t really changed colour, the dry, grey earth only occasionally changed when a piece of quarry rock shot out of the rig showering us all in tiny pieces of rubble and dust.

 The instant that the 45 meter rod disappeared into the ground water something changed.
 Water had finally come to Bokola.
 Unlike the first borehole which seeped mud for a long time, this time the mud thinned out very quickly.
 By the time the 50 meter rod was being added to the drilling rig a steady flow of water was coming.
 The community saw this and were straight on their feet.
 The men crowding around the drill and the women dancing.
 As she rushed to join the dancing Christina ran past me shouting ‘this it, this is the one’.
 Before we could ask her anything else she was in the middle of the crowd leading the songs and celebrations.

 By this time there was a huge amount of water and the whole area was becoming muddy and slippery.
 The Malawian Government’s Water Inspector announced it was time for the second ‘yield test’ of the day.
-This time it was obvious within seconds that this borehole was going to pass, the celebrations turned up another notch.
+The yield test would run for several hours but the strong flow of water was enough to convince everybody that this borehole was better, and the celebrations turned up a notch.